 Upon seeing the “Press F1 to continue, F2 to enter SETUP” message, hit the F2 key to enter the BIOS.
-(You may need to press other keys, for example, the key Del, according to your BIOS.)
+(You may need to press other keys, for example, the Del key, according to your BIOS.)

 Read the keys usage information on the screen and select the Load Defaults.
 (Or select the option that works for defaulting the BIOS.)

-If the system commands you “Load BIOS Defaults(Y/N)?”, then press the Y key and the Enter.
+If the system commands you “Load BIOS Defaults(Y/N)?”, then press the Y key and Enter.

 After entering the Windows, turn off the computer and restart to see if the problem persists

 BIOS updates can prove to be a costly affair if you make any mistake during the process or if all the desired information is not made clear before proceeding further.
 Take the following precautionary steps before updating your computer BIOS.

 Only obtain the BIOS update from the computer manufacturer or motherboard manufacturer.
 Also, do not shut off or reboot the computer until the BIOS instructs you to do so.